2008 United States House of Representatives elections in Virginia: District 2

+Predictions

 District 3

 The District runs from Hampton Roads to Richmond.
 Democratic incumbent Robert C. Scott won unopposed.
 The Republican Party of Virginia did not listed any prospective opponent.

-Analysts: CQ Politics rates the seat "safe Democrat".

 History: Scott won re-election with 96% of the vote in 2006.
 That year Democrat Webb carried 68% of the district in his Senate race.
 In 2005 Democrat Tim Kaine won the district by 71% to 27% in his gubernatorial race.